Tennessee state senator charged again in federal court

 Boudreaux was never a student at the school, prosecutors said.

 Robinson has pleaded not guilty in the earlier case, which is awaiting trial.
-Robinson’s lawyer did not immediately return a call seeking comment on the new case.
+In the new case, Robinson’s lawyer, Janika White, said Tuesday that “we are surprised that the federal government would attempt to turn a small monetary transaction into a federal offense.”

+“Ms. Robinson denies that there was anything wrong or illegal with the transaction and further denies that she was aware of any illegal activity connected to it,” White said in a statement.

 The Associated Press could not immediately determine if Boudreaux has a lawyer who could comment.

 Robinson, a Democrat elected to the General Assembly in 2018 from a Memphis district, is the director of The Healthcare Institute, which provides training for health care industry jobs, prosecutors said.